Nat Cohen: EMI Films

 Among the films Cohen made for Anglo-EMI included Get Carter, Percy, and several big screen adaptations of popular TV series.
 On the whole Cohen's movies for EMI outperformed those of Bryan Forbes financially.
 They were less well received critically, although Cohen's unit was the one that initiated the highly acclaimed The Go-Between (1971).
+It has been argued that Cohen, in contrast with Forbes, produced a slate that was "inexpensive, sellable and varied.
+It has some junk but also attempts to make some decent films and promote new talent.
+He backed as many newbie directors as Forbes but gave them safer material to work on.
+There are no huge production challenges, more co-productions to spread risk, and stars were cast in the sort of roles that made them stars."

 The most powerful man in the British film industry

 Following the resignation of Forbes, Cohen became overall head of production for EMI.
 In April 1971 Cohen was appointed managing director of EMI-MGM, a new company formed to make international films.
 He was also put in charge of Anglo-EMI Film Distributors, Anglo-EMI Films, and Anglo Southern Film Music Publishing.

 By 1973, the British film industry was in crisis, due to a combination of declining audiences, a weak dollar and lack of overseas investment.
 Anglo-EMI was the biggest studio operating in the country and was dubbed "Britain's one man film industry."
 Cohen was described as:

 The most powerful man in the British film industry and almost the final arbiter of film taste in this country.
 No single man in Hollywood at its zenith held as much power.
 Nat Cohen not only finances productions but also distributes and exhibits.
 One American producer cracked that that he wouldn't be surprised if Cohen didn't also own the popcorn concessions.

 That year Cohen estimated he was involved in 70% of films made in Britain that year; other figures put this at 50%.
 He also claimed that 95% of the films he had been involved with had made money.
 "It's bad for the film industry that I'm the only man making films", he said.
 "Because of this I don't really enjoy my power.
 I need competition and it's important there's competition if the industry is to survive."

 Cohen however was bullish about the British industry's chances.

 I can tell you there are still wonderful opportunities in the film industry, good and wonderful opportunities... a good film is doing better than ever before.
 A lot of people who complain about the industry don't have their feet on the ground.
 Look at their track records.
 They're not very good.
 The industry still has life.
 There's gold in them thar hills I tell you.